 Now that you successfully own a new website, it’s time to ensure you maximize your ROI.
 Buying a website on Flippa is half the battle.
 Now, you have to be an expert at monetizing your blog.
 An in-depth post on monetizing your blog to its fullest potential is this post.
 For now, enjoy this short summary of easy wins to increase your site’s monthly earnings.

 Display Ads: Programmatic ads are my favorite form of passive income and I think it’s the easiest option for monetizing your blog.
 AdSense is a great starting point.
 However, if you are looking for the most bang for your buck – consider Ezoic.
 Ezoic Is easily the best option for ad monetization and overall website improvement.
+Check my in depth comparison between these two services.

 Affiliate Links: There are numerous affiliate programs out there where you are able to earn a commission when someone clicks on your link and buys a product.
 Amazon Affiliates is another easy option to begin monetizing your blog.
 If you have purchased a site already using Amazon links, simply sign up for SiteBuddy.
 This tool will allow you to easily swap out Amazon affiliate links with your tracking tag.